Fight Flu at home and at school

 - Fever over 100.4 in the past 24 hours

-- Strep throat (if on medication less than 24 hours)
+- Strep throat (if on medication less than (for 24 hours)

-- Conjunctivitis (if on medication less than 24 hours)
+- Conjunctivitis (if on medication less than (for 24 hours)

 Beginning July 1, 2018, all New York State school students must have a health exam when they enter school as a new entrant and in Pre-K or Kindergarten and grades 1, 3, 5, 7, 9, and 11.
 These examinations must be completed on the approved NYSED Student Health Examination Form, which is located in Health Forms to the right.
 Please provide completed forms to your school nurse.